Parsl/parsl/docs/userguide/checkpoints.rst

    >>> from parsl.configs.local_threads import config
    >>> config.checkpoint_mode = 'dfk_exit'

-4. Manual: In addition to these automated checkpointing modes, it is also possible to manually initiate a checkpoint by calling ``DataFlowKernel.checkpoint()`` in the workflow code.
+4. Manual: in addition to these automated checkpointing modes, it is also possible to manually initiate a checkpoint by calling ``DataFlowKernel.checkpoint()`` in the workflow code.